-• Plug-in charging has both AC and DC options to charge at a low power (40-125 kW).
+- Plug-in charging has both AC and DC options to charge at a low power (40-125 kW).
 The number of buses accommodated will depend on the configuration of chargers and ports, which are often installed in depots as buses are generally charged for multiple hours or overnight.
+Larger batteries typical of BEBs (250-660 kWh) require long charging time at low power.
+There are a number of faster (up to 350 kW) plug-in charging solutions available for transit vehicles.
+Even faster plug-in charging options are under development, with a 1 MW standard introduced in summer 2022. - Wireless inductive charging uses floor-mounted receiver pads that are charged using a magnetic field produced by a transmitter embedded in the roadway.
+This system uses a low to medium power level (50-250 kW).

-&lt;sup>5 An e-bike charging time calculator allows users to estimate charge duration based on battery capacity, level of discharge, and charger specification inputs.
+5 An e-bike charging time calculator allows users to estimate charge duration based on battery capacity, level of discharge, and charger specification inputs.

-&lt;sup>6 For more detailed information on BEBs, ESBs, and their charging infrastructure, see the Transit Cooperative Research Program's "Guidebook for Deploying Zero-Emission Transit Buses" and the National Renewable Energy Laboratory's "Electrifying Transit: A Guidebook for Implementing Battery Electric Buses."
+6 For more detailed information on BEBs, ESBs, and their charging infrastructure, see the Transit Cooperative Research Program's "Guidebook for Deploying Zero-Emission Transit Buses" and the National Renewable Energy Laboratory's "Electrifying Transit: A Guidebook for Implementing Battery Electric Buses."